Pug234/btb.py/README.md

-# Welcome to btbpug
+# Welcome to btbpython

-btbpug is a feature rich way to interact with the [BytesToBits API](https://api.bytestobits.dev/)
+btbpython is a feature rich way to interact with the [BytesToBits API](https://api.bytestobits.dev/)

 ## Getting started

-A guide on how to get btbpug up and running
+A guide on how to get btbpython up and running

 ### Installing

-To install btbpug from PyPI use
+To install btbpython from PyPI use

-`python3 -m pip install -U discord.py`
+`python3 -m pip install -U btbpython`

 ### Usage

-Now that you have installed btbpug, lets start writing some code to see what we can do with it
+Now that you have installed btbpython, lets start writing some code to see what we can do with it

 Lets start simple by just returning a word

 ```
-  import btbpug as btb
+  import btbpython as btb
   print(btb.word())
   #citifications
 ```